chrismcconn2789/portfolio/README.md

 # Portfolio Website built using Next.js and Tailwind CSS

 WIP Portfolio website to show off my latest projects.
 See the projects section & more will be added as they're completed.

+Plans to migrate to Astro for SSG & blog content